manisha1011/Developing_Data_Products/DevelopingDataProducts-master/bmi/Readme.md

-# Developing_Data_Products
 Body Mass Index (BMI) is a simple index of weight-for-height that is commonly used to classify underweight, overweight and obesity in adults.
 It is defined as the weight in kilograms divided by the square of the height in metres (kg/m2).

 ### Motivation

 > Key facts:
 Worldwide obesity has nearly doubled since 1980.
 In 2008, more than 1.4 billion adults, 20 and older, were overweight.
 Of these over 200 million men and nearly 300 million women were obese.
 35% of adults aged 20 and over were overweight in 2008, and 11% were obese.
 65% of the world's population live in countries where overweight and obesity kills more people than underweight.